Scott Wimmer: After NASCAR

 In 2012, Wimmer partnered with Russ Blakeley, Jim Budzinski and Kurt Wise to form Wild Motorsports.
 The team ran the ASA Midwest Tour race at the Milwaukee Mile in June and announced plans to run the Nationwide Series starting with the September race at Richmond with the goal of running the full 2013 schedule.
 The team was never able to obtain sponsorship and never attempted a race.
 During 2012, Wimmer took the position of driver coach/spotter for up and coming driver Cody Coughlin, who ran a variety of short track series.
 Wimmer continued in 2013 to be a spotter/coach for Coughlin and helped him to two wins and the championship in the JEGS/CRA All-Stars Tour.

 In early 2014, Coughlin was signed by Joe Gibbs Racing to a driver development contract.
 Coughlin ran a limited schedule in his Team JEGS Late Model in the ARCA/CRA Super Series and with Venturini Motorsports in the ARCA Racing Series in the No. 55 JEGS High Performance-sponsored Toyota.
-Coughlin ran 11 races with three Top 5s, 8 Top 10s and a best finish of 4th.
+Coughlin ran eleven races with three top-fives, eight top-tens and a best finish of fourth.
 Wimmer continued his role as spotter/coach to Coughlin in both series along with running State Park Speedway.

 On July 26, Wimmer returned to driving when he drove Coughlin's No. 1 JEGS Late Model in the 34th annual Larry Detjens Memorial 125 at his State Park Speedway.
-He started 16th and finished 13th.
+He started sixteenth and finished thirteenth.

 Wimmer continued to help guide Coughlin in 2015.
-Coughlin drove the No. 55 JEGS Toyota in the ARCA Racing Series for Venturini Motorsports in 6 races winning poles at Talladega and Chicagoland with a best finish of 2nd at Talladega.
-Coughlin made his Camping World Truck Series debut for Venturini in the No. 25 JEGS Toyota at Kentucky finishing 20th.
-Coughlin would join Kyle Busch Motorsports in August, driving their No. 54 at Michigan to a 20th-place finish.
+Coughlin drove the No. 55 JEGS Toyota in the ARCA Racing Series for Venturini Motorsports in six races winning poles at Talladega and Chicagoland with a best finish of second at Talladega.
+Coughlin made his Camping World Truck Series debut for Venturini in the No. 25 JEGS Toyota at Kentucky finishing twentieth.
+Coughlin would join Kyle Busch Motorsports in August, driving their No. 54 at Michigan to a twentieth place finish.

-Wimmer remained Coughlin's spotter/coach in 2016 when he drove 9 races for Kyle Busch Motorsports in their No. 51 (8 races) and No. 18 (1 race) trucks and 1 race for Athenian Motorsports (No. 05) in the Camping World Truck Series.
-He had a best finish of 12th at Texas.
+Wimmer remained Coughlin's spotter/coach in 2016 when he drove nine races for Kyle Busch Motorsports in their No. 51 (eight races) and No. 18 (one race) trucks and one race for Athenian Motorsports (No. 05) in the Camping World Truck Series.
+He had a best finish of twelfth at Texas.
 Coughlin also was able to win championships in the ARCA/CRA Super Series and JEGS/CRA All-Star Tour.

 Wimmer and Coughlin's association would end in January 2017 when Coughlin joined ThorSport Racing.
 ThorSport's former driver Terry Cook assumed the role of spotter/coach for Coughlin when he joined the team.